Multiprecision computations with Schwarz methods: Algebraic Schwarz methods

 where $\star \in \{ \mathrm{AS}, \mathrm{RAS}, \mathrm{MS} \}$, $\mathbf{c}_{\star} \in \mathbb{R}^{N}$ are some constant vectors, $\mathbf{e}^{(n)} := \mathbf{u} - \mathbf{u}^{(n)} \in \mathbb{R}^{N}$ is the error vector after $n$ iterations and the matrices $T_{\star}$ are the iteration matrices of the respective methods, given by\footnote{An equivalent multi-splitting formulation of these can be found in~\cite[Section 2]{frommer2001algebraic} and~\cite[Sections 2 and 3]{benzi2001algebraic}.}

 where we also included the \emph{(damped) additive Schwarz method} (dAS) with a damping coefficient $\theta$, corresponding to the iteration matrix $T_{\mathrm{AS},\theta}$.
-Note that we also write each of the iteration matrices $T_{\star}$ in the form $I - M_{\star}^{-1}A$ so as to highlight the fact that the convergence of these stationary methods can be further \emph{accelerated} if we reformulate them as \emph{preconditioners} for a Krylov method.
-The preconditioners are then the matrices $M_{\star}^{-1}$, where the inverse highlights that these preconditioners are to be ``applied'' rather then ``solved with'', i.e., the preconditioner matrix-vector action is given for any vector $\mathbf{v}$ by $\mathbf{v} \mapsto M_{\star}^{-1}\mathbf{v}$.
+Note that we also write each of the iteration matrices $T_{\star}$ in the form $I - M_{\star}^{-1}A$, though the notation $M_{\star}^{-1}$ does not necessarilly imply that this matrix is nonsinguar.
+We use this form of $T_{\star}$ to highlight the fact that the convergence of these stationary methods can be further \emph{accelerated} if we reformulate them as \emph{preconditioners} for a Krylov method.
+The preconditioners are then the matrices~$M_{\star}^{-1}$, which for preconditioning we assume them to be nonsingular.
+Note that these preconditioners are to be ``applied'' rather then ``solved with'', i.e., the preconditioner matrix-vector action is given for any vector $\mathbf{v}$ by $\mathbf{v} \mapsto M_{\star}^{-1}\mathbf{v}$.
 For the additive-based methods, the definition of $M_{\star}^{-1}$ is rather straight-forward while for the multiplicative Schwarz the definition becomes seemingly artificial by having

-which can be further reformulated for practical use, see, e.g.,~\cite[Section 14.3]{saad2003iterative}.
-Based on~\eqref{eqn_SecIntro_SM_IterOperator_T}, we see that convergence (or divergence) for a particular choice of the method is determined by the spectral radius $\rho(T_{\star})$, which has been studied in detail for certain classes of matrices $A$.
-To that end, we say that a matrix $A$ is \emph{symmetric, positive-definite} or \emph{SPD} (denoted by $A \succ 0$), provided that